-The following are the fundamental principles of intimate care upon which our policy quidelines are based:
+The following are the fundamental principles of intimate care upon which our policy guidelines are based:

-- Every child has a right to be safe; - Every child has the right to personal privacy; - Every child has the right to be valued as an individual; - Every child has the right to be treated with dignity and respect; - All children have the right to be involved and consulted in their own intimate care to the best of their abilities; All children have the right to express their views on their own intimate care and to have their views taken into account; and - Every child has the right to have levels of intimate care that are appropriate and consistent.
+- Every child has a right to be safe; - Every child has the right to personal privacy; - Every child has the right to be valued as an individual; - Every child has the right to be treated with dignity and respect; - All children have the right to be involved and consulted in their own intimate care to the best of their abilities; - All children have the right to express their views on their own intimate care and to have their views taken into account; and - Every child has the right to have levels of intimate care that are appropriate and consistent.

 Partnership with Parents/Carers - Long Sutton C of E Primary School including Toy Box Pre-School Staff work in partnership with parents/carers to provide care appropriate to the needs of the individual child and if necessary will work together to produce a care plan.
-The care plan will set out:
+The care plan will set out :

-- What care is required

-- Number of staff needed to carry out the task (if more than one person is required, reason will be documented)

-- Additional equipment required

-- Child's preferred means of communication (e.g. visual, verbal).
-Agree terminology for parts of the body and bodily functions - Child's level of ability i.e. what tasks they are able to do by themselves - acknowledge and respect for any cultural or religious sensitivities related to aspects of intimate care - Be regularly monitored and reviewed in accordance with the child's development Parents/Carers are asked to supply the following: - Spare nappies - Wipes, creams, nappy sacks etc - Spare Clothes - Spare underwear
+- What care is required - Number of staff needed to carry out the task (if more than one person is required , reason will be documented) - Additional equipment required - Child's preferred means of communication (e.g. visual, verbal).
+Agree terminology for parts of the body and bodily functions - Child's level of ability i.e. what tasks they are able to do by themselves - Acknowledge and respect for any cultural or religious sensitivities related to aspects of intimate care - Be regularly monitored and reviewed in accordance with the child's development

+Parents/Carers are asked to supply the following:

+- Spare nappies

+- Wipes, creams, nappy sacks etc

+- Spare Clothes

+- Spare underwear

-Best Practice - When intimate care is given, the member of staff explains fully each task that is carried out and the reason for it.
+Best Practice - When intimate care is given, the member of staff explains fully each task that is carried out, and the reason for it.
 Staff encourage children to do as much for themselves as they can, lots of praise and encouragement will be given to the child when they achieve.

 All staff working in early years setting must have a DBS check, only school staff should carry out intimate care, not volunteers.
-Particular staff members are identified to change a child with known needs and that they plan and record their work with that child.